 My research focuses on politicians’ legislative and communication styles they choose to perform under various institutional constraints in American politics context, and I further explore electoral consequences and policy implications resulting from their stylistic choices.
 For the research, I use text analysis, machine learning, causal inference models, multi-level modeling, formal modeling and experimental methods.
-My works are published at the Journal of Politics, Legislative Studies Quarterly and Electoral Studies.
+My works are published at the Journal of Politics, Legislative Studies Quarterly, Electoral Studies and Journal of Legislative Studies.

 I have taught courses in American politics and Congress and a broad range of quantitative methods at both graduate and undergraduate levels including causal inference, Maximum Likelihood Estimation, and regression analysis.